 - Witnesses – Try to gather any witness contact details as a statement may be required at a later date.

-Once you have done as many as the above as you can, and you feel ready, contact a reputable personal injury claims firm such as Legal Helpline for help and advice on your next steps.
+Once you have done as many as the above as you can, and you feel ready, contact a reputable Claims Management company, such as Legal Helpline, for help and advice on your next steps.

 We may also offer you a free local medical if we feel this could be of benefit.